-PHC READING LIST
+PHC CORE READING LIST

 The Holy Bible Goethe Faust

-Homer Shelley
+Homer Shelley Frankenstein

-Aeschylus Democracy in America
+Aeschylus Agamemnon de Tocqueville

-Sophocles Crime and Punishment
+Sophocles Dostoevsky Crime and Punishment

-Aristophanes Marx
+Aristophanes The Clouds Marx The Communist

-Euclid 191012 Manifesto
+Euclid Elements Manifesto

-Aristotle Tolstoy The Death of Ivan Ilyich
+Aristotle Nicomachean Ethics; Tolstoy The Death of Ivan Ilyich

-Thistotic Politics Chekhov
+Politics Chekhov The Cherry Orchard

-Plato Apology; Phaedo; Mill Utilitarianism
+Plato Mill Utilitarianism

-Crito; Euthyphro; Nietzsche .
-Heart of Darkness
+Crito; Euthyphro; Nietzsche Basic Writings

-Republic Conrad
+Virgil Republic The Amerid Conrad

-Virgil Kafka
+Kafka The Metamorphosis

-Augustine City of God; Confessions; Eliot The Wasteland
+Augustine City of God; Confessions; On Free Choice of the Eliot The Wasteland

-On Free Choice of the Will Brecht .
-Mother Courage and Her Children
+Will Brecht Mother Courage and Her

-Aquinas On Law, Morality, and Politics; "Treatise Beckett Waiting for Godot
+Aquinas On Law, Morality, Children

+and Politics; "Treatise Beckett 01

-on Law," from Summa Pirandello Executive and the second was determined
+on Law," from Summa Pirandello Six Characters in Search of an Author

-Theologica Kirk
+D Theologica Kirk

-Dante 1X11K Order
+Dante 1111K Order

 Chaucer Lewis The Weight of Glory;

 More, Thomas The Discarded Image;

-Luther On Secular Authority On Civil Government NEMEC NEW WAR AND A DESCRIPTION OF A STREET AND A DESCRIPTION OF A DESCRIPT
+Luther Calvin The Abolition of Man

+Other .
+The United States

-As You Like It; King Lear Other
+Cervantes As You Like It; King Lear Constitution

-Cervantes Constitution

-Milton \sim The Magna Carta
+Milton The Magna Carta

 Hobbes Beowulf

 Swift Mayflower Compact

-Voltaire The Rights of Man
+Voltaire A ALL THE ALL AND The Rights of Man

-Locke Second Treatise Declaration of Independence
+Locke Declaration of

-Kousseau Discourse on Inequality; The Social Contract Articles of Confederation
+Discourse on Inequality; Independence

+Rousseau The Social Contract Articles of Confederation

-Burke Federalist Papers
+Burke Reflections on the Federalist Papers

 Revolution in France Anti-Federalist Papers

 Paine Common Sense

-Kant A. C.
+Kant av suldt gede alle til 🗸 🗸 🖓 og frades er makterigen av hverdeligen.

+Metaphysics of Morals;

+Perpetual Peace